Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: -spaces

 Since we want to generalize complete Segal spaces, we are more interested in functors $\Thetanop \rightarrow \SSets$.
 Observe that any simplicial set can be regarded as a constant functor of this kind, and any functor $\Thetanop \rightarrow \Sets$, in particular the representable functors just described, can be regarded as levelwise discrete functors to $\SSets$.

-Since $\Thetanop$ is a Reedy category \cite[3.14]{berger}, the functor category $\SSets^{\Thetanop}$ can be equipped with the Reedy model structure, which we prove in \cite[3.10]{elegant} agrees with the injective model structure.
+The category $\Thetanop$ is a Reedy category, with the degree of an object $[m](c_1, \ldots, c_m)$ defined inductively as the sum of $m$ with the degrees of the objects $c_i$ in $\Theta_{n-1}$ \cite[3.14]{berger}.
+Hence, the functor category $\SSets^{\Thetanop}$ can be equipped with the Reedy model structure, which we prove in \cite[3.10]{elegant} agrees with the injective model structure.
 In particular, the cofibrations are the levelwise monomorphisms of simplicial sets, and every object is cofibrant.

 We recall from \cite[\S 6.1]{inftyn1} that a set of generating cofibrations of this model structure are given by